-The fact that the KPI pack is produced only every 4-5 weeks, after the activities it is measuring has taken place means that by its very definition, it can’t really be “key”.
+The fact that the KPI pack is produced only every four-five weeks after the activities it is measuring has taken place, means that by its very definition it can’t be “key.”
 It’s too late then to do anything about what has occurred previously, and indeed what is happening now.
-That means at the very best, you are going to be 6-7 weeks behind what’s going on in your supply chain.
+That means you are going to be six-seven weeks behind what’s going on in your supply chain at the very best.

-The absolute key to delivering a customer experience free from friction points is focusing on the customer themselves – being customer-centric.
-Technology alone won’t do this; it is an enabler however it’s still the people within a business who can truly make or break whether they keep their customers’ interest and loyalty.
+The absolute key to delivering a customer experience free from friction points is focusing on the customer – being customer-centric.
+Technology alone won’t do this; it is an enabler, but it’s still the people within a business who can truly make or break whether they keep their customers’ interest and loyalty.

-But still in the majority of companies we see, their people are focused on moving data or pieces of paper around.
-They are re-keying information that has come from a different party, or producing reports or documents because some of the underlying data is missing from their systems.
-The reluctance to automate or upgrade to new supply chain technologies can produce new friction points and/or calcify existing ones, hindering profit growth in the form of operational inefficiencies and poor customer experience.
+However, in the majority of companies we see, their people are still focused on moving data or pieces of paper around.
+They are re-keying information that has come from a different party or producing reports or documents because some of the underlying data is missing from their systems.
+The reluctance to automate or upgrade to new supply chain technologies can create new friction points and/or calcify existing ones, hindering profit growth in the form of operational inefficiencies and poor customer experience.

-Our ability to receive or collect the data from any source, make sense of it, standardise it, and then reuse it is at the heart of the value of the Gravity platform.
+Our ability to receive or collect the data from any source, make sense of it, standardize it, and then reuse it, is at the heart of the value of the Gravity platform.